abelperezok/aws-serverless-netcore/lesson-08/README.md

 Once we have defined all we need to have a fully functional REST API using API Gateway, it's time to create a deployment resource.
 This is a particular resource in this scenario, because of the way API Gateway works, two important points to observe here:

-* We have to create a new deployment every time we want to make a change to be "deployed" to a specific Stage, therefore the timestamp at the end of the name in the example, ideally this kind of tasks can be automated when being part of a Ci/CD pipeline.
+* We have to create a new deployment every time we want to make a change to be "deployed" to a specific Stage, hence the timestamp at the end of the name in the example, ideally this kind of tasks can be automated when being part of a Ci/CD pipeline.
 * It requires an explicit dependency on each Api Gateway Method we'd like to be included in the deployment, this is achieved by using DependsOn property available on every resource in CloudFormation.

 ### Section 6 - Template Outputs